Online MBA Programs in Pennsylvania

 RMU’s School of Business requires applicants to have a minimum undergraduate GPA of 3.0, an official GMAT score of no less than 470, and official transcripts from all colleges or universities attended.
 The program accepts students on a rolling admission basis.
 The admissions committee will only process applications upon submission of all required credentials.

 Standard Courses (27 credits) – Economics Foundations for Decision-Making, International Business, Legal Issues of Executive Management, Managerial Accounting, Managerial/Corporate Finance, Marketing Management, Operations Management, Organizational Behavior, Strategic Management.

 6. Shippensburg University

 The 30-credit program consists of eight core courses and two elective courses.
-Courses are taught in accelerated 8-week sessions and delivered using a mix of asynchronous and synchronous lectures, discussions, and exercises.
+Courses are taught in accelerated eight-week sessions and delivered using a mix of asynchronous and synchronous lectures, discussions, and exercises.
 This format allows students to concentrate on each course and quickly complete it.
-Students can take two courses for each semester and earn the degree in two years.
+Students can take two courses each semester and earn a degree in two years.

 Admission is based on the applicant’s undergraduate coursework, professional work experience, and goals statement.
-Applicants must have a baccalaureate degree from regionally-accredited college or university and a minimum GMAT score of 450.
-GMAT waiver may be granted if an applicant has 5 or more years of work experience.
+Applicants must have a baccalaureate degree from a regionally-accredited college or university and a minimum GMAT score of 450.
+A GMAT waiver may be granted if an applicant has five or more years of work experience.
 The application must be made no later than one semester before the planned semester to attend.